vgandari/tok/README.md

 first is a better strategy to make/show progress early in a project's lifetime, as larger tasks are typically larger sources of delay.

-## For Authors: Key Principles

-The same way LaTeX is designed to free the author from worrying about formatting a document and concentrate on content and organization, `tok` is designed with the intent to free the author from _organization_ and concentrate on content.

-This is achieved by forcing the author to write about topics in isolation, clearly, and independent of context.

-The author only needs to keep track of dependency relationships between topics.
-The author does this by writing about a single topic in a YAML file that holds information about the LaTeX environment in use (e.g. if the topic is a definition or a theorem, `tok` will select the appropriate LaTeX environment) with the `env` key.
-The `after` (for predecessor paths) and `before` (for successor paths) keys contain a sequence of other YAML files that must precede the durrent topic or come after the topic in the final textbook.

-By using `after` and `before`, there is no need to think about how to organize a document for readers.
-Also, depending on which file names `tok` receives as arguments, the question of what to include and what to leave out for a given set of topics is answered.

 (For more information about supported YAML keys, see the section on [Writing YAML Files]().)